eigenlambda123/linearAlgebra-problemSets/README.md

 ## Structure & Organization

-Each folder corresponds to a major chapter, and within it are subfolders or files named by section numbers, following Strang’s book organization (e.g., `1.1`, `1.2`):
+Each folder corresponds to a major chapter, and within it are subfolders or files named by section numbers, following Strang’s book organization:

 ```
 linearAlgebra-problemSets/